Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

 Next, we will need a lower privilege database user named `ohauser` for the application.
 Ensure you have exited `mysql`.

 > [!IMPORTANT]
-> The password for the database user is validated to be at least 12 characters and meet complexity requirements with one lower, upper, digit, and special character.
+> The password for the database user is validated to be at least 12 characters and meet complexity requirements which require at least one lower, upper, digit, and special character.

 ```
 sudo mysql --execute "CREATE USER 'ohauser'@'localhost' IDENTIFIED BY 'password';"